 The Microcomputer Maintenance and Repair program prepares students for entry-level employment within a variety of industrial settings.

-While a variety of industries utilize Computer Maintenance and Repair workers, general tasks might include the planning, directing, and coordinating of activities in support of electronic data processing, information systems, system analysis, and computer programming or repair.
+While a variety of industries utilize computer maintenance and repair workers, general tasks might include the planning, directing, and coordinating of activities in support of electronic data processing, information systems, system analysis, and computer programming or repair.

 Typical day-to-day tasks could include:

-Meet with department heads, managers, supervisors, vendors, and others, to solicit cooperation and resolve problems.
+Meeting with department heads, managers, supervisors, vendors, and others, to solicit cooperation and resolve problems.

-Review project plans to plan and coordinate project activity.
+Reviewing project plans to plan and coordinate project activity.

-Provide users with technical support for computer problems.
+Providing users with technical support for computer problems.